With 2 More Wins, Romney Looks To Super Tuesday

 SHAPIRO: Well, in Michigan, the two candidates each won roughly half of the 14 congressional districts.
 They get two delegates for each district they won.
-And the last two delegates gets split by the statewide vote.
-So, even though Romney eked out a win in the popular vote, the delegates are going to roughly divided 50/50.
+Then the last two delegates were split by the statewide vote.
+So, even though Romney eked out a win in the popular vote, the delegates are going to be roughly divided 50/50.

 SHAPIRO: Well, as you say, excited and happy, but also relieved.
 One senior staffer from the Romney campaign said to me: I can't wait to get this big Michigan monkey off my back.
 It was an extremely hard-fought race and they are just thrilled that it's done.

 MONTAGNE: Ari, thanks very much.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.